joedoyler/djangoProject_yourFit/README.md

 No two users can have the same username making sure that each user is unique on the website.

-## Account Set Up
+## Profiles
 Once registered the user can come back to the web page time and time again and log back in using their registered details.
-The database indefinitely stores username and password meaning a user can come back at any time and access their recipes and continue on creating them for years to come.
+The database indefinitely stores username and password meaning a user can come back to the store at any time and see their details.

+The profiles also store a list of all purchases made on the site meaning they will be able to see their purchase history as well.

 ## Products
-Users can create their own recipes via the Add Recipe page.
-Different sections of the form ensure that the user must enter details into a given section of the form to make sure no false/half empty recipes are flooded on to the website
+Readily available to purchase on the site are gym & nutrition programmes alongside appropriate activewear and merchandise to get a user started on their fitness journey.

 ## Features

-## Review Section
-The recipes page contains all newly created recipes and dispays them all on to one page for users to see.
-Each user is responsible for editing and deleting recipes and won't be able to effect anyone elses recipes bar their own.

 ## Navigation bar + Search bar
 In the image link section of the the Add Recipe form the user can input an image link of their meal and will have it displayed on top of their recipe.
 This creates both a personal element and aids with visual information as to what exactly a user should expect the meal to look like.

 ## Product Reorganisation
 Users can rearrange the products via the product dropdown menu to category, rating etc.

+## Purchase history
+As stated above an interesting feature to the website is being able to see your purchase history right next to your profile information when you log in

 ## Webhook
 The webhook feature has been added to ensure that a purchase is confirmed with Stripe